hadronomy/brain/content/03 Zettelkasten/Keep ssh-agent running in servers.md

 title: Keep ssh-agent running in servers
 ---
-Normally when sshing into a new server, it's common to run into the problematic of having to run the ssh server and add the relevant ssh keys like so:
+Normally when sshing into a new server, it's common to run into the problematic of having to run the ssh server and add the relevant ssh keys.

 ```sh
 eval $(ssh-agent -c)